Roadmap

 8. LLM Phase 6 15 Apr 2026

-Billing and subscriptions for 3 currencies
+Billing and subscriptions in 3 currencies

-We built a full-fledged subscription box with auto-renewal: the customer pays and gets access; if they don’t pay, they’re gently blocked until payment.
+We built a full-fledged subscription with auto-renewal: the customer pays and gets access; if they don’t pay, they’re gently blocked until payment.
 Three payment providers, three currencies, and pricing plans.

 • Payments via YooKassa, Tinkoff, MercadoPago — Russian, Russian premium, and Latin American markets